nohan-budry/RES-HTTPInfra/README.md

 ## Stage 1

 During this first stage, we've created a new folder named docker-images that contains the whole structure of the lab.
 Inside this folder we've created another folder named apache-php-image.
-Inside this folder we can find everything that we need in order to build a docker image of an httpd server (created from a docker image php:7.2-apache) with static http content (the content is located at the "content" folder).
+Inside this folder we can find everything that we need in order to build a docker image of an https server (created from a docker image php:7.2-apache) with static http content (the content is located at the "content" folder).

 Inside _docker-images/apache-php-image/content_ we've added a framework bootstrap, in order to add a template.
 The template added comes from [START-BOOTSTRAP](https://startbootstrap.com/themes/grayscale/) and goes by the name of "_Greyscale_".
 (This template is not the same as the webcast).